 You will disagree with each other on aspects of the presentation.
 How you disagree and how you resolve those disagreements for the good of the team and of your presentation is as important as the presentation itself.

 It’s essential that you maintain civil relations, if not cordial relations, with others in the group – don’t burn bridges.
 You don’t want to engender dislike for people, perhaps for the rest of your life.

 The people in the various group projects will form an important part of your network in years to come.
 Remember that the relationship is paramount, the presentation itself is secondary.

 The Arrogance of “I don’t have time for this.”

 Your job is to craft a group experience, assign responsibilities, develop a reasonable schedule.
 Some members of your group will make time commitment choices that do not appear aligned with the objectives of the group.
-You will hear phrases such as “I’m not able to be at the meeting.”
+You hear phrases such as “I can’t make the meeting.”
 You may hear the outright arrogance of “I don’t have time for this.”

 “But that’s not fair!”

 That’s reality.
 Is it “fair?”
 Maybe or maybe not, but that’s a question for philosophers of distributive justice and irrelevant to the imperatives of group work.

 Regardless of how you couch it, do not take your group woes to the professor for solution.
 Your professor knows well what you face.
 He wants you to sort it out.
 You must sort it out, because your prof is not your parent.

 Your professor won’t appreciate it any more than your CEO or VP superior at your company appreciates solving your personnel issues . . . repeatedly.
 It reflects badly on you and gives an impression of weakness.